Solar Tube Skylight Palm City Fl

 Natural Light.

 Homes are ending up being greener.
-Conserving energy is a significant cornerstone of residential LEED accreditation.
-LEED houses consume to 30% less energy than non-LEED homes.
-Skylights bring free, clean, natural light into homes, minimizing the amount of artificial light required in a house.
+Saving energy is a significant cornerstone of residential LEED accreditation.
+LEED houses use up to 30% less energy than non-LEED homes.
+Skylights bring totally free, clean, natural light into homes, reducing the quantity of artificial light required in a house.

-Skylights can impact a home’s interior decoration like no other element, including an unexpected punch in stairways or office or by offering a centerpiece in living rooms and kitchens.
+Skylights can impact a home’s interior decoration like no other component, including an unexpected punch in stairways or home offices or by providing a centerpiece in living rooms and kitchen areas.

 Cons.